kvnptl/practice_git/README.md

 example: `git merge origin/main`

 - This command will merge the changes to the local active branch
-- You can check the readme file and you will see that the changes are there
+- You can check the readme file, and you will see that the changes are there

 Note: a few numbers are missing, but you can still follow the tutorial